This post may contain affiliate links. Read the full disclosure here.

 - maple syrup or maple sugar candy if you’re from the Northeast

-- Taza chocolate from Massachusetts
+- Taza chocolate from Massachusetts (uniquely textured chocolate for eating or making hot chocolate)

 - apple cider or pumpkin spice flavored stuff